 You can monitor your total index size on the dedicated graph of the Usage page.

-What you need to keep in mind is that there’s no limit to the number of records an index can have.
-There’s only a limit to the size on the disk.
+There is no limit on the number of records an index can have, only on the memory capacity of the hardware.

 Indexing rate limit

 Algolia delays or rejects indexing operations whenever a server is overloaded.
-If Algolia determines that indexing operations will negatively impact search requests, it takes action to favor search over indexing.
-We call this the rate limit, put in place to protect the server’s search capacity.
+If Algolia determines that indexing operations can negatively impact search requests, it takes action to favor search over indexing.
+This rate limit exists to protect the server’s search capacity.